verhagen/puppet-beginner-guide/README.md

 | [Ubuntu](https://www.ubuntu.com/) - Trusty 64  | :white_check_mark: | :white_check_mark: |
 | [Ubuntu](https://www.ubuntu.com/) - Precise 64 | :white_check_mark: | :white_check_mark: |

 The _Puppet agent/master environment_ is created as a _Virtual environment_.
-For the running the Virtual Machines
-[VirtualBox](https://www.virtualbox.org/) is used.
-For setting up, launching, stopping or destroying these VM's [Vagrant](https://www.vagrantup.com/) is used.
+The Virtual Machines will be running in [VirtualBox](https://www.virtualbox.org/).
+For creating, starting, stopping or destroying these VM's [Vagrant](https://www.vagrantup.com/) is used.

 The `Vagrantfile` contains the description of the two virtual machines.
 The _Puppet agent_ and _Puppet master_.